 Lab Members

-Kay Dodson, MS in Biology Student
+Kay Dodson, MS - Research Associate in Data Analysis

-I recently finished my undergraduate degree in Ecology and Evolutionary Biology at the University of Colorado Boulder (sko buffs!).
+I finished my undergraduate degree in Ecology and Evolutionary Biology at the University of Colorado Boulder (sko buffs!).
 I have joined the Simler-Williamson Lab at Boise State as a NSF Graduate Research Program Fellow to continue my work on invasive plant species.
 Since beginning science research, I have done a number of things trying to better understand how plants work and why they do the things they do.
 The plants that fascinate me most are invasive plants because of their ability to encroach on a new ecosystem and often completely change the initial state of that ecosystem.
 At BSU, I will be working to understand the legacies left behind by invasive species.
 How does skeletonweed modify the soil microbiome when it invades?
 How does cheatgrass alter nitrogen availability and carbon stocks?
 How can we counteract these legacies when we go to restore the invaded ecosystem?
 On a broader scale, I’m interested in conservation and restoration of ecosystems, soil dynamics, and invasive plant management.
 Outside of science things, I enjoy camping, rock climbing, creative writing, and traveling!

 Contact: kayleighdodson@u.boisestate.edu